Sharps Container Disposal

 Another option to get a sharp container is to buy one at your local pharmacy or healthcare equipment store.
 This is not always an option, as it can be difficult to find a store carrying sharps containers for people within rural areas.
 When you buy a sharp container on your own, you will have to worry about the proper disposal of the box once it has been filled.

 For healthcare facilities looking for a simple, compliant and cost-effective sharps removal service, contact us today.
 With MedPro, we’ll create a customized and flexible service schedule and provide you with puncture-proof containers to simply seal and schedule for pick-up when full.
-For a smaller generators of waste, MedPro also offers a sharps mail-back service.
+For smaller generators of waste, MedPro also offers a sharps mail-back service.

 The Do’s and Dont’s of Sharps Containers